GonzaloGNogales/coarse2real/README.md

 ## License

-This project will be released under a **non-commercial research license**.
+This project is licensed under Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International (CC BY-NC-ND 4.0).

+### Allowed
+- Sharing the original work with attribution
+- Using it for research/education (non-commercial)

+### Not allowed
-Commercial use is **not permitted** without prior written authorization.
+- Commercial use
+- Redistribution of modified versions

+See the [LICENSE](./LICENSE) file for details.

 ---